jreznot/electron-java-app/README.md

 # Electron+Java Demo

-Java Desktop Application with HTML 5 UI based on Electron and Vaadin
+Java Desktop Application with HTML 5 UI based on Electron and Vaadin.

 ## Uses